ndphillips/FFTrees/README.md

 #> Growing FFTs with ifan
 #> Fitting other algorithms for comparison (disable with do.comp = FALSE) ...

-# See the print method which shows aggregatge statistics
+# Printing an FFTrees object shows aggregate statistics:
 heart.fft
 #> FFTrees
 #> - Trees: 7 fast-and-frugal trees predicting diagnosis